MattLemmon/StickBall/readme.txt

 _________________________________________________________________

               See more about Gosu at libgosu.org

 _________________________________________________________________

-                          ATTRIBUTION

-Sound Effects:

-incantor_5.wav      by aquaculture
-buffer_spell.wav    by Northern_Monkey
-...
-...
+Attribution for Sound Effects and Music is included in the audio information properties of each .ogg file.

 _________________________________________________________________